magenta/magenta/magenta/models/score2perf/README.md

   --alsologtostderr
 ```

-This should take ~30 minutes to run and cost you maybe $0.25 in compute.
+This should take ~20 minutes to run and cost you maybe $0.25 in compute.
 After
-it completes, you should see a bunch of files like `score2perf_maestro_language_uncropped_aug-{train|dev|test}.tfrecord-?????-of-?????` in the `data_dir` in your bucket you specified.
+it completes, you should see a bunch of files like `score2perf_maestro_language_uncropped_aug-{train|dev|test}.tfrecord-?????-of-?????` in the `data_dir` in the bucket you specified.
 Download these files to
 your machine; all together they should be a little over 1 GB.

 You could also train using Google Cloud.
 As this will be a little more expensive